Consensus on IOTA

 The Mysticeti Protocol

-The Mysticeti protocol is a BFTA Byzantine Fault Tolerant (BFT) consensus protocol enables a distributed network to reach agreement despite malicious or faulty nodes.
-It ensures reliability as long as most nodes are honest. consensus protocol optimized for low-latency and high-throughput using an uncertified DAGA Directed Acyclic Graph (DAG) is a data structure where nodes are connected in a one-way, non-cyclic manner.
+Mysticeti is a BFTA Byzantine Fault Tolerant (BFT) consensus protocol enables a distributed network to reach agreement despite malicious or faulty nodes.
+It ensures reliability as long as most nodes are honest. consensus protocol optimized for low latency and high throughput using an uncertified DAGA Directed Acyclic Graph (DAG) is a data structure where nodes are connected in a one-way, non-cyclic manner.
 In blockchain, DAGs improve scalability by allowing parallel transaction processing without a single-chain bottleneck. structure.
-It is designed to facilitate efficient and parallel transaction processing while maintaining strong security guarantees.
+It enables efficient and parallel transaction processing while maintaining strong security guarantees.

 Key Features of Mysticeti